werf/werf/docs/pages/reference/registry/cleaning.md

 ## Local storage synchronization

 After cleaning docker registry on the garbage collection step, local storage still contains all of the images that have been deleted from the docker registry.
-These images include tagged dimg images (created with a [werf tag procedure]({{ site.baseurl }}/reference/registry/image_naming.html#werf-tag-procedure)) and stages cache for dimgs.
+These images include tagged image images (created with a [werf tag procedure]({{ site.baseurl }}/reference/registry/image_naming.html#werf-tag-procedure)) and stages cache for images.

 Executing a local storage synchronization is necessary to update local storage according to a docker registry.
-On the local storage synchronization step, werf deletes old local stages cache, which doesn't relate to any of the dimgs currently existing in the docker registry.
+On the local storage synchronization step, werf deletes old local stages cache, which doesn't relate to any of the images currently existing in the docker registry.

 There are some consequences of this algorithm:

 1. If the garbage collection, — the first step of cleaning by policies, — was skipped, then local storage synchronization makes no sense.
-2. Werf completely removes local stages cache for the built dimgs, that don't exist into the docker registry.
+2. Werf completely removes local stages cache for the built images, that don't exist into the docker registry.

 ### werf sync